Hotels near Sabino High School

 Embassy Suites by Hilton Tucson East

-- Boost performance with complimentary made-to-order breakfast every morning
+- Energize athletes with made-to-order omelets every morning

 Sonesta ES Suites Tucson